 Looking after water

-The SPI Pharma site in India operates in a high water-stressed region.
-It’s imperative to conserve as much water as possible by harvesting rainwater and not drawing on water needlessly.
+The SPI Pharma site in India operates in a water-stressed region.
+It’s imperative to conserve as much water as possible by capturing rainwater and not drawing on water needlessly.

-ABITEC has significantly reduced their water consumption.
-They’ve reduced the amount of water required to cool chemical reactors by investing in heat exchangers.
-Coupled with a distributed control system, ABITEC has controlled the rate of flow to allow more heat to be absorbed by the water, saving about 53,000m3 per year.
+ABITEC Corporation has reduced the water required to cool chemical reactors by investing in heat exchangers.
+Coupled with a distributed control system, ABITEC Corporation has controlled the rate of flow to allow more heat to be absorbed by the water, saving about 53,000m3 per year.